Looking for easy and cheap ways to make your yard less muddy or cover the mud up and deal with it later?

 1 spring with 2 grown Newfies, 1 of which was a wild child, and the yard was trashed.

-We spent a few years trying to come up quick fixes but eventually, we gave in and poured a stamped concrete patio.
+We spent a few years trying to come up with quick fixes so we could cut down on the amount of mud and dirt that they were tracking into the house, but eventually, we gave in and poured a stamped concrete patio.

 It didn’t take away all the dog mud but it took away the worst area and it was well worth the investment.

-Quick and Cheap Ways To Reduce Dog Mud In Your Yard
+Quick and Cheap Ways To Temporarily Reduce Dog Mud In Your Yard

 The pros of straw are that it’s cheap and easy to put down.